The cost of veiled communication

 and the freedom of saying things outright

-As an adult, and as someone who now works with leaders, founders, and complex systems, I’ve noticed how much this pattern still runs in the background.
-When someone speaks with care, I often scan for subtext.
-When someone adds context, I wonder what they are trying not to say.
-When someone reassures, part of me listens for the warning beneath it.
+As an adult, and as someone who now works with leaders, founders, and complex systems, I’ve noticed how much this pattern can still run in the background.
+When someone speaks with care, I can find myself scanning for subtext.
+When someone adds context, I may wonder what they are trying not to say.
+When someone reassures, some part of me may still listen for the warning beneath it.

-And it’s not because I’m anxious (although it certainly sounds that way), but because I was trained to ‘survive’ by reading the invisible layers.
-But here’s an insight that landed for me recently, one that now feels like a cornerstone of my own leadership practice:
+But here is the insight that has landed for me recently, and now feels like a cornerstone of my own leadership practice:

 Directness is not danger.